 The tools in my kit reflect my particular research interests – global and sector cyber situational awareness, country and geopolitical dynamics, Internet mechanics and governance, and disinformation.
-This scope is broader than traditional cyber security topics, with its inclusion of tools from Digital Ad Tech and Disinformation.
 While my kit includes 100+ tools and services, the tools and services below represent my go-to list.

 Hurricane Electric BGP Toolkit (free): The Hurricane Electric BGP portal provides global statistics derived from BGP and DNS measurements.
 These measurements provide an understanding of Internet Mechanics, including routing relationships (ASN peering and CIDR announcements), and DNS TLD (Top-level Domain) registrations and statistics.